RohatgiLab/BAIMS-Pipeline/README.md

 # Contact

-This code was developed and is maintained by Bhaven Patel, bhavenp@stanford.edu.
-If you have any questions or find any bugs, please email me and will I will try to respond as soon as possible.
+This code was developed and is maintained by Bhaven Patel (bhavenp@stanford.edu), a member of the Rohatgi Lab in the Department of Biochemistry in the Stanford School of Medicine.
+If you have any questions/issues or find any bugs, please email me and will I will try to respond as soon as possible.